Peregrine Pearson: Sophie Turner’s maybe-new boyfriend, his family, and his net worth

 What is the net worth of Peregrine Pearson and what is he set to inherit?

-Details are scant on the ground regarding the personal net worth of Peregrine Pearson, though his Chelsea home is worth over an estimated £6 million.
-With his personal net worth deeply tied into that of his esteemed family’s generational wealth, it would be prudent to look at what the Cowdray family is worth: an estimated £224 million, as reported by The Sun.
-However, some reports place the net worth of his father, the 4th Viscount Cowdray at over £400 million.
+Details are scant on the ground regarding the personal net worth of Peregrine Pearson, though his Chelsea home is worth over an estimated £6 million (INR 6.3 crores).
+With his personal net worth deeply tied into that of his esteemed family’s generational wealth, it would be prudent to look at what the Cowdray family is worth: an estimated £224 (235.2 crores) million, as reported by The Sun.
+However, some reports place the net worth of his father, the 4th Viscount Cowdray at over £400 million (INR 420 crores).
 One thing remains clear: the future 5th Viscount Cowdray Peregrine Pearson has much to inherit – responsibility, a huge net worth, or otherwise.

 Frequently Asked Questions (FAQs)